mastodon/documentation/content/en/spec/activitypub.md

 ### Account migration (`Move`) {#Move}

 Mastodon uses the Move activity to signal that an account has migrated to a different account.
-For the migration to be considered valid, Mastodon checks that the old account has defined an alias pointing to the new account (via the `as:alsoKnownAs` extension property).
+For the migration to be considered valid, Mastodon checks that the new account has defined an alias pointing to the old account (via the `alsoKnownAs` property).

 ```json
 {